-Federal attorneys agree to pause litigation for water violations in Mississippi’s capital
+Attorneys agree to pause federal litigation for water violations in Mississippi’s capital

 U.S. District Court Judge Henry Wingate then appointed Ted Henifin, who spent 15 years managing a sanitation district in Virginia, to manage Jackson’s water system on an interim basis.

-The situation in Jackson required the Justice Department to respond with the “greatest possible urgency,” Attorney General Merrick Garland said after Justice Department announced it would intervene to help improve the water system.
+The situation in Jackson required the Justice Department to respond with the “greatest possible urgency,” Attorney General Merrick Garland said after the department announced it would intervene to help improve the water system.

 “We realize how horrible the circumstances are there,” Garland said.
 “It’s hard to imagine not being able to turn on a tap and get safe drinking water.”